Video: How to Reduce your Freight Tendering Rounds

 Webinar Recording: Click Here to sign-up and access the webinar recording.

-Presentation Transcript: Read below or download full transcript in PDF format
+Presentation Transcript: Read below or download the full transcript in PDF format

 Michael Braun: Hello, everybody, welcome to our next session of "A Complete Guide to Ocean Freight Procurement” webinar series.
 This is part three of our series.
 Today, we are talking about tendering best practices.